10up/component-library/docs/_component/tooltips/content/_code.md

 	<p id="standalone-desc" class="c-callout--secondary">
 		* <strong>Standalone <abbr title="JavaScript">JS</abbr></strong> is used on projects that are not set up to handle ES6.
-To use this version you will need to download the compiled JavaScript from the <a href="https://github.com/10up/component-tooltip/blob/master/dist/tooltip.js">component's dist directory</a> and pull it into your project.
+To use this version you will need to download the UMD bundle from the <a href="https://cdn.jsdelivr.net/npm/@10up/component-tooltip@latest/dist/">NPM</a> and pull it into your project.
 The same process should be followed with the CSS if it cannot process through the NPM package.
 	</p>